 |

 Candidates are given a choice between numerous UPSC Prelims Exam Centres, pan-India.
-These centres are allotted on a first come, first served basis so it is recommended that candidates register early to secure their preferred exam center.
+These centres are allotted on a first-come, first-served basis, so it is recommended that candidates register early to secure their preferred exam center.

 Following is the list of UPSC Prelims Exam Centres.